-The propagation of can be done through stem cutting, seeds, marcotting.
+The propagation of the can is done through stem cutting, seeds, and marcotting.

-Seeds: The propagation through seeds is easy but availability of seeds can be a problem.
+Seeds: The propagation through seeds is easy but the availability of seeds can be a problem.
 The bonsai plants very rarely bear fruits.
-The seeds can be sown in soil, left in a place with indirect sunlight and watered regularly till the seedlings appear.
+The seeds can be sown in the soil, left in a place with indirect sunlight, and watered regularly till the seedlings appear.
 They can be shifted to a much brighter spot once the seedlings appear.

 Marcotting: A healthy stem is selected for marcotting and 1 cm height skin is removed from the stem.
 Moist mud is placed around the cut and covered completely with a plastic cover.
 This helps in retaining moisture.
 This is watered daily.
 The stem can be cut and planted separately once the root develops from the cut.